pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "And even if it is not true, you need to believe in ancient history."
 --Leo Ferre, as quoted by Pierre Briant in intro to *From Cyrus to Alexander*, as quoted by Dan Carlin in the *King of Kings* series of *Hardcore History*

 "What I can not create I do not understand.
-Kow how to solve every problem that has been solved."
+Know how to solve every problem that has been solved."
 --Richard Feynman

 "For a successful technology, reality must take precedence over public relations, for nature cannot be fooled."